Blog>Cost Guides>Wood floor restoration cost guide

 If you have no experience with carpet removal, hiring a tradesperson to remove the carpet as part of your project is a cost-effective and practical solution that mitigates risk to the wooden floor beneath.

-The average cost of carpet removal is £125 per room.
-Included in this cost is the labour, the materials required for the job, and the disposal of the carpet.
+The average cost of carpet removal is £135per room.
+This cost includes labour, the materials required for the job, and the disposal of the carpet.

 Shall I empty the room for the fitter, or will they do it?

-If you want to keep your wood floor restoration cost down, removing items from the room which is getting restored is a sensible move.
-If you cannot empty the room yourself, contact a professional tradesperson for a quote that includes the removal and replacement of your items as part of the contract.
+If you want to keep your wood floor restoration cost down, removing items from the room that's being restored is a sensible move.
+If you cannot empty the room yourself, contact a professional tradesperson for a quote that includes removing and replacing your items as part of the contract.

 Parquet flooring restoration cost